-Why should you invest your money in Germany?
+Why you may want to invest your money in Germany

 You may think: You earn your salary in Germany, and you save your money up in your bank account.
 So, you are accumulating your wealth with total liquidity.
 Your money is very safe.
 Why should you invest in Germany and expose yourself to risks?